 - California – $185,830

 Top skills for principal architects

-Principal architects must have strong technical skills and an understanding of the systems they are designing.
+Principal architects must have strong technical skills and a understanding of the projects they are designing.
 Problem-solving skills are important because nothing ever goes off without some kind of challenge that you’ll need to overcome.
 Communication, collaboration, and leadership skills are critical in this position because the principal architect regularly works with a team and clients.

 Becoming a principal architect typically requires a maximum of a bachelor’s degree in architecture or a related field, with a master’s degree and five to ten years of experience preferred.
 Before practicing architecture in a jurisdiction, applicants must meet the requirements for licensure established by that jurisdiction.
 To become a principal architect, a job candidate must demonstrate an architect’s ability, talent, and drive to guide a firm’s vision and nurture its members to achieve that vision.